 Manages the website or endpoints used by the client

-In IAM for Partners: provides user-facing authentication, profile management, and consent flows
+Provides user-facing authentication, profile management, and consent flows

 Decision engine based on definitions of roles, attributes, departments and authorization policies